mikeboensel/AI_Course/slides/lecture1/pages/sw_overlap_bouncer_ex.md

 So going to want to support a ton of different ID types because a default NO policy would be perfectly compliant, but no revenue.
 Shade toward being overly permissive.
 -->

 ---
-layout: center
----
-# Tremendous amount of knowledge about the world must be encoded for this to succeed.

-# Many failure modalities!

----
 layout: image